Posted on Lab Compliance. 22 January, 2019

 Data Integrity Points of Failure

-In its recently released draft guidance on data integrity, the FDA states that, “For the purposes of this guidance, data integrity refers to the completeness, consistency, and accuracy of data.
+In its recently released guidance on data integrity, the FDA states that, “For the purposes of this guidance, data integrity refers to the completeness, consistency, and accuracy of data.
 Complete, consistent, and accurate data should be attributable, legible, contemporaneously recorded, original or a true copy, and accurate (ALCOA).”
 In order to maintain data integrity and withstand FDA scrutiny, pharmaceutical companies must take steps to ensure that data records are accurate, complete, consistent and maintained within their original context.

 Experimental data goes through a well-defined lifecycle to deliver value to an organization:

 There are three main points of failure in the systems used to drive the experimental data lifecycle in pharmaceutical companies that contribute to data integrity issues: